oblakeerickson/blog/_posts/2019-07-11-using-ruby-to-save-cookies.md

 which doesn't look like it has been updated in over 3 years, but it did work just fine.

-I created the [golds_checkin][4] for the ruby code of this project.
+I created the [golds_checkin][4] repo to store the ruby code of this project.
 Currently it is just an app.rb file, but I will most likely turn it into an actual ruby gem.

 Here is the output of my app.rb file: